i-speranza/i-speranza/README.md

 - 👋 Hi, I’m @i-speranza
 - 👀 I’m interested in Data Science and Coding
-- 🌱 I’m currently learning how to develop a simple website and how to build an app with AppSheet
 - 📫 How to reach me: on LinkedIn https://www.linkedin.com/in/ilaria-speranza/

 <!---